 2. Identify Your Target Audience & Real Estate Niche

-If you use the same speech regardless of the scenario, it won’t feel genuine nor will it generate the leads you are looking to attract.
-When you construct a general elevator pitch or niche-specific variations, consider the audience you wish to reach.
+If you use the same speech regardless of the scenario, it won’t feel genuine, nor will it generate the leads you are looking to attract.
+Consider the audience you wish to reach when constructing a general elevator pitch for a real estate agent or niche-specific variations.
 Depending on the target audience, use different real estate language and jargon to appeal to a particular clientele.

 For example, if you are attending a networking event with experienced real estate investors, your language will be different than at a seminar for first-time homebuyers.
 Investors want to hear about net operating income, cash flow, equity, debt-to-income ratio, and other topics that apply directly to their interests.
 On the other hand, first-time homebuyers need basic information in plain language about pre-approvals, appraisals, mortgage contingencies, and other terms applicable to their transaction and experience level.

 Start with your general elevator pitch and adjust it to fit the networking event and your target audience.
 Include language specific to your niche client to guarantee it will be appropriate for the situation.
-Keep in mind that you may need to improvise on the fly if you are attending an event with multiple client types.
-By practicing your generic speech you will more easily be able to adapt it to fit a specific audience.
+Remember that you may need to improvise on the fly if you attend an event with multiple client types.
+By practicing your generic speech, you will more easily be able to adapt it to fit a specific audience.

 3. Organize Your Real Estate Elevator Pitch

-Next, based on your answers to the questions above, organize your real estate elevator pitch in a way that creates engagement, curiosity, and leaves room to continue the conversation.
-Seventy-three percent of homebuyers choose the first agent they interview, so it’s important to put together a well-constructed pitch.
+Next, based on your answers to the questions above, organize your elevator pitch in a way that creates engagement and curiosity and leaves room to continue the conversation.
+Seventy-three percent of homebuyers interviewed only one real estate agent during their home search, so putting together a well-constructed pitch is essential.

 Use your answers to the questions above to organize your elevator pitch according to the following questions: